October 16, 2015 by Ed Kennedy

 The Bayside Citizen on behalf of all Baysiders and those beyond wishes the Wolanys well this Sunday, alongside all those who live day-by-day with the illness of PSP.

-Article first appeared in The Bayside Citizen October 2016.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+Article first appeared in The Bayside Citizen October 2016.Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+Contact Ed via email@example.com on LinkedIn or Twitter@EdKennedy01